tarasglek/caddy-reverse-bin/doc/document.md

 passed to the script automatically.
 There are a number of other standard CGI variables included that are described below.
-If you need to pass any special environment variables or allow any environment variables that are part of Caddy's process to pass to your script, you will need to use the advanced directive syntax described below.
+If you need to pass any special environment variables or allow any environment variables that are part of Caddy\'s process to pass to your script, you will need to use the advanced directive syntax described below.

 Beware that in Caddy v2 it is (currently) not possible to separate the path